flowroute/flowroute-numbers-php/README.md

 The following describes importing the SDK and setting up your API credentials.
 Importing the SDK allows you to instantiate the [Controllers](#controllers), which contain the methods used to perform tasks with the SDK.
 In order to do this, create and run a PHP file.

-When creating your own file for running the methods you will need to create one or more files that instantiate the controllers and the methods.
-The following snippet displays these required lines.
+When creating your own file for running the methods you will need to create one or more files that instantiate the Controllers and the methods.
+The following shows these lines.
+Depending on your approach, not all lines will be required

-		<?php
 		require_once('vendor/autoload.php');

 		use FlowrouteNumbersLib\Controllers\InboundRoutesController;